micnekr/micnekr.github.io/README.md

 # generate static project
 $ npm run generate

+# upload the page to your github pages
+$ npm run generate && npm run deploy
 ```

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Project details

 **NOTE: the p5.js sketches are very old, so the code quality is not great**
+Not all of the p5.js sketches have been added to this website